Tláhuac: Geography

-The borough contains a number of towns and localities.
+The borough contains a number of neighborhoods and localities.
 Those considered by the government to be urban (with 2010 population figures in parentheses) are: Tláhuac (305,076), San Juan Ixtayopan (24,120), San Andrés Mixquic (13,310), Santa Catarina Yecahuitzotl (9,563), and San Nicolás Tetelco (4,246).
-In addition, there are approximately 50 rural settlements with populations each of less than 1,000.
+In addition, the borough includes approximately 50 rural settlements, each with populations of less than 1,000.

-The predominant climate of the borough is semi moist and temperate with an average annual temperature of 15.7C varying between a low of 8.3C and a high of 22.8C.
-The average annual rainfall is 533.8mm with most rain falling from June to August.
+The predominant climate of the borough is semi-moist and temperate with an average annual temperature of 15.7 C, varying between a low of 8.3 C and a high of 22.8 C. The average annual rainfall is 533.8 mm, with most rain falling from June to August.

-Much of the area is former shallow lake with remaining open water, wetlands and canals.
+Much of the area is former shallow lake with remaining open water, wetlands, and canals.
 Much of the surface water is saline due to the high mineral content of the soil and lack of natural outflow.
-The Lago de los Reyes Aztecas (Lake of the Aztec Kings) is a lake that covers 1.9 hectares and connects to the large network of canals and chinampas of the borough.
-It hosts about twenty five species of migratory birds including ducks and storks along with various fish, amphibians and reptiles.
-It is the most important tourist attraction of the borough with docks and trajinera boats.
-The main docks in Tlahuac do not have a large number of boats or restaurants as in Xochimilco.
-It is still possible to see small natural islands as well as natural vegetation in much of the area with chinampas still growing foodstuffs such as broccoli, chard, beets, chili peppers, peas, fava beans and corn.
-There are four main canals: Chalco, Guadalupano, Atecuyuac and Amecameca.
-The first two are important as sources of water for the chinampas of the borough and as a tourist attraction.
+The Lago de los Reyes Aztecas ("Lake of the Aztec Kings") covers 1.9 hectares and connects to the large network of canals and chinampas in the borough.
+It hosts about twenty-five species of migratory birds, including ducks and storks, along with various fish, amphibians, and reptiles.
+It is the most important tourist attraction in the borough and has many docks and trajinera boats.
+The main docks in Tláhuac do not have a large number of boats or restaurants as in Xochimilco.
+It is still possible to see small natural islands as well as natural vegetation in much of the area, with chinampas still growing foodstuffs such as broccoli, chard, beets, chili peppers, peas, fava beans, and corn.
+There are four main canals: Chalco, Guadalupano, Atecuyuac, and Amecameca.
+The first two are important as sources of water for the chinampas of the borough and as tourist attractions.
 There are also other smaller canals which serve as irrigation.
-On the border with the State of Mexico, there is an important ecological reserve lake area called the Cieniega de Tláhuac.
+On the border with the State of Mexico, there is an important ecological reserve lake area called the Cienega de Tláhuac.
 There is also an artificial lake at the Bosque de Tláhuac.
-Los Humedales wetlands is an ecological reserve which covers between 400 and 800 hectares depending on whether it is the rainy or dry season, a remnant of Lake Chalco.
-It is one of the few wetlands left in the Valley of Mexico and host a large number of migratory birds.
-It is also home to species called pocket gophers, skunks, squirrels, snakes and bats.
+Los Humedales wetlands, a remnant of Lake Chalco, is an ecological reserve which covers between 400 and 800 hectares depending on whether it is the rainy or dry season.
+It is one of the few wetlands left in the Valley of Mexico and hosts a large number of migratory birds.
+It is also home to species such as pocket gophers, skunks, squirrels, snakes, and bats.

-Much of the borough is an important recharge zone for aquifers especially the area around the Sierra de Santa Catarina.
-There are a number of flooding areas, especially during the rainy season, mostly due to poor drainage systems and the existence of urban areas on former lakebed.
-Despite having a significant amount former lakebed the borough in general is not prone to earthquake damage, with only a few areas with susceptibility scattered in the borough.
+Much of the Tláhuac borough is an important recharge zone for aquifers, especially the area around the Sierra de Santa Catarina.
+There are a number of flood-prone areas, especially during the rainy season, mostly due to poor drainage systems and the existence of urban areas on former lakebed.
+Despite being built on a significant amount of former lakebed the borough in general is not prone to earthquake damage, with only a few areas with susceptibility scattered throughout the borough.
 There is also a fault line south of Avenida Tláhuac.